appeler/naampy/README.rst

 ~~~~~~~~~~~~~~~~~

 We start by providing a base model for first\_name that gives the Bayes
-optimal solution providing the proportion of people with that name who
+optimal solution---the proportion of people with that name who
 are women.
 We also provide a series of base models where the state of
 residence and year of birth is known.

-If name does not exist in database, we use `ML model <https://github.com/appeler/naampy/blob/master/naampy/data/ml_model/02_training_model.ipynb>`__ that use the relationship between
+If the name does not exist in the database, we use `ML model <https://github.com/appeler/naampy/blob/master/naampy/data/ml_model/02_training_model.ipynb>`__ that uses the relationship between
-sequences of characters in the first name and gender to predict gender from a name.
+sequences of characters in the first name and gender to predict gender from the name.

-Model was trained as regression problem instead of plain classification,
+The model was trained as a regression problem instead of a classification problem because men and women share names.
+(See the histogram below for the female proportion for the dataset.)
+The model predicts
-because we need to consider proportion of people with that name.
-Model predicts
-the female proportion of the name, if it is less than 0.5 then it is a male name, if not then it is female name.
+the female proportion of the name.
+If it is less than 0.5, we classify it as male; otherwise, we classify it as female.

-Refer below histogram for the female proportion for the dataset which model is trained on.

 .. figure:: images/female_prop.png
    :width: 400px